nedbat/watchgha/README.rst

   git repo.
 The repo location can be a local directory or GitHub URL.
 Closes `issue 7`_.

-- Fix: if a .yml workflow file can't be parsed, its "run" will persist in the list of runs for longer than it should.
+- Fix: if a .yml workflow file couldn't be parsed, its "run" would persist in the list of runs for longer than it should.
 Now those unparsable runs aren't displayed at all.

 - Fix: skipped runs are considered finished, and don't need their jobs shown.